-We specialise in B2B agenting for publishers, with a focus on selling foreign rights to France; and for French publishers into the UK.
+With over 25 years of cross-channel experience, we specialise in B2B agenting for publishers, with a focus on selling translation rights to France; and for French publishers into the UK.

 Recent sales — French language rights sold for Virago to La Table Ronde, Paris, in On the Wilder Shores of Love: A Bohemian Life, Lesley Blanch, (translated by Lucien d'Azay, 2018); the sale of French language rights to Anne Carrière, Paris, in Thinking Inside the Box, Louis Saha (Du Quartier aux étoiles, 2012), was facilitated for The Blair Partnership.

 • Writers represented by BookBlast® writing agency are not charged reading, assessment or editing fees; income is derived from commission on the sale of rights.

 • Not looking at unsolicited new material for the time being.

 • Full-length MSS (home 12%, overseas 20%), TV and radio (15%), film (20%).
 Film, TV and radio rights sold in works by existing clients.
 We initiate in-house projects.
 Literary and commercial adult and YA fiction, and non-fiction (memoir notably narrative non fiction, popular culture, football, social and cultural history).

 Born in Hanover, Germany, Philip Mann moved to England in 1988 where he acquired a degree in the History of Art (First Class Honours).
 He went on to work with the Archigram group of architects, curating their major retrospective in Vienna in 1994.
 Since then he has written for various publications, notably Frankfurter Allgemeine Zeitung and Vogue.
 He is often invited to lecture about matters sartorial-dandiaecal in Vienna, New York, Bern and, of course, London.
 Mann has worked intermittently on what has become The Dandy at Dusk since 1998.